- 20 February 2019

 John F. Kennedy

-We can define Innovation in many different ways.
-The minimum requirement for innovation is that the innovative product, process, marketing method, or method of an organization must be new (or significantly improved) to the firm.
-How to measure innovation in a globalized world can be difficult and requires a precise definition of which metrics and indicators to follow.
+Numerous methods for measuring innovation exist.
+But first, we have to define it.
+The minimum requirement is that the innovative product, process, marketing method, or method of an organization must be new (or significantly improved) to the firm.
+How to measure innovation in a company and a global world can be challenging.
+It requires a precise definition of which metrics and indicators to follow.
 In this article, we will aim at providing a framework on what are the best practices for measuring innovation and ROI.

 According to Peter Drucker, Innovation is “A change that creates a new dimension of performance.”
 Clayton Christensen goes one step further and defines ” Disruptive Innovation as a process by which a product or service takes root initially in simple applications at the bottom of a market and then moves upmarket, eventually displacing established competitors.”

-With a super-aging population, Japan is at the forefront of innovation.
+With a super-aging population, Japan is at the forefront of innovative products.
 Robots and Telemedicine solutions are flourishing and are now entering our homes and hospitals.
 Somehow, Innovation is not only restricted to products and must be defined and understood before being measured.

 WHAT ARE THE DIFFERENT TYPES OF INNOVATION?